Oktopost/Tattler-php/README.md

 * TATTLER_SECRET - same secret that was defined in tattler-server configuration
 * USER_TOKEN_TTL - time in seconds for users auth tokens used with tattler-server

 Then create TattlerController available from your website.
-See example in <https://github.com/Oktopost/Tattler-php/blob/master/controller/DummyControllerExample.php>
+See example in [DummyControllerExample](https://github.com/Oktopost/Tattler-php/blob/master/controller/DummyControllerExample.php)
-_note: all methods from that controller should response with JSON body
+_note: all methods from that controller should response with JSON body_

 When php configuration is done, include js/tattler.min.js to your html and initialize tattler
 ```javascript